Zog08/memory-game-MP2/README.md

 live testing done by my 9 year old daughter.
 She said "its fun!" live testing during development by 11 year old daughter.
-A nod of approval was a big win for me, i felt 100x aura added.
+A nod of approval was a big win for me, i felt 100x aura added. live testing done by my husband.
+He is not familiar with Stardew Valley but he thought it was cutesy.

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)